missedpoints/stuff-for-uni/README.md

-# stuff-for-uni
+# uni-project-1

-Code written for and by Yazeed Hakami, to aid with whatever university-related engineering or scientific endeavors I may be on.
+Code written for and by Yazeed Hakami, this repository is specifically for the first statics project I did, and may be deleted soon.